Skuzzle-UK/ExtendedControls/README.md

 **Usage** Add ExtendedControls.dll as reference to your WinForms project or import just an individual control .cs If importing a control singularly, some controls may require you to import their entire folder so as to copy in resources and modify file paths inside the c# code.
-Visual studio will bring this to your attention as an error at compile time.
+Your IDE will usually bring this to your attention as an error at compile time.
 ***

 ### **StatusBox**